ruslylove/digital/lecture_9.md

 layout: two-cols-header
 ---

-## Example: Generate and sum the numbers from 1 to 10
+## Example: Sum the numbers from 1 to 10

 :: left ::